HenryGJackson/CppDebugServer/README.md

 There are a few interesting concepts involved in CppDebugServer.
 ## In C++:
+* #include <server.h>

-* Run the server:
+* Run the server: <br/>
+    * RUN_DEBUG_SERVER(port): <br/>
-    Before entering the main loop, use the provided macro (#include <server.h>): RUN_DEBUG_SERVER(port), specifying the port you want to run the server on.
+    At some point in the start-up of your application, before entering the main loop, use this macro, specifying the port you want to run the server on.

-* For all data that needs to be rendered, add in a global scope:
-        DEFINE_<ContentType>_REQUEST_HANDLER
-        Currently Supported <ContentType>s are ARRAY and VECTOR

-    Before entering the main loop, use the provided macro (#include <server.h>):
-    ADD_REQUEST_HANDLER(id) where id is the unique id you have given to this handler.
-This id is important, it's what you'll use on the js side to request this data.
+* Define Request Handlers: <br/>
+These are the the functions that will be called by the server when a data request is made.
+You can define them yourself following the required syntax and rules.
+Or, helper macros are provided to make this easier.
+     * DEFINE_ARRAY_REQUEST_HANDLER(ptr, count, dataId): <br/>
+     takes a pointer to the first element of an array, the number of elements and the id that should be used to identify this array.
+     * DEFINE_VECTOR_REQUEST_HANDLER(vector, dataId): <br/>
+     works just like DEFINE_ARRAY_REQUEST_HANDLER but instead takes a std::vector (or any other object that implements the data() function).

+* Register Request Handlers: <br/>
+     * ADD_REQUEST_HANDLER(dataId): <br/>
+     is used to register a request hanlder with the server.
+Now, when it gets a data request, it will call your handler, which should use the dataId to check whether it is the correct handler for the request.

 ## Config:
 Every CppDebugServer project requires a server_config file.